CRMH3/crmh3.github.io/request-for-travel.md

 - [request-for-travel.pdf](/files/request-for-travel.pdf)

 Request for approval by Professor Micky Tortorella and Professor Pan (Director).
-Alternatively, you can send them the Request for Travel by email, and ask them to endorse by replying to your email and save the emails as PDF files.
+Alternatively, you can send them the Request for Travel by email, and ask them to endorse by replying to your email.
+You should save their email replies as PDF files.

 ## During the trip